 - Try all the models with this threshold

-As we can see, it is faster-rcnn that seem to perform best on our image, meaning that our previous little analysis wasn’t that far from truth !
+As we can see, it is faster-rcnn the one that seems to perform best on our image, meaning that our previous little analysis wasn’t that far from truth!

 The goal of this article was to see if we could rapidly identify, use and compare some model architectures (more or less new) and perform a quick analysis that would drive our future full exploratory experiments.

-As we can see, it’s not the newest, fancy architectures that perform the best with our first approach, doesn’t mean that they can increase in performance with a real, exhaustive training.
+As we could observe, it’s not the newest, fancy architectures that perform the best with our first approach, which doesn’t mean that they can't increase in performance with a real, exhaustive training.

 The whole thing took me half a day, training included, which is a good thing because that means that you don’t have to spend days or weeks (or even months) to explore your project and know for sure if it has a chance to succeed or not.

-I hope that you enjoyed this article, in the next one, we will dive into one architecture and see how we can efficiently perform hyper-parameter-search and what is the influence of every parameter on the training process and on the model results.
+I hope that you enjoyed this article.
+Soon, we will dive into one architecture and see how we can efficiently perform hyper-parameter-search and what is the influence of every parameter on the training process and on model results.